jameshkramer/docs/docs/standard/linq/work-dictionaries-linq-xml.md

 </Root>
 ```

-## Example
+## Example: Create a dictionary and load it with XML data

-The next example creates a dictionary from XML.
+The next example creates a dictionary loads loads it with XML data.

 ```csharp
 XElement root = new XElement("Root",